-Exception No. 1: A box or fitting shall not be required for a conductor splice connection in surface raceways, wireways, header-ducts, multi-outlet assemblies, auxiliary gutters, cable trays, and conduit bodies having removable covers which are accessible after installation.
+Exception No. 1: A box or fitting shall not be required for a conductor splice connection in surface raceways, wireways, header-ducts, multioutlet assemblies, auxiliary gutters, cable trays, and conduit bodies complying with Sections 370-6(c) and 370-18 and having removable covers which are accessible after installation.

-Exception No. 2: As permitted in Section 410-31 where a fixture is used as a raceway.

-(b) Box Only.
-A box shall be installed at each conductor splice connection point, outlet, switch point, junction point, or pull point for the connection of Type AC cable, Type MC cable, mineral-insulated, metal-sheathed cable, nonmetallic-sheathed cable, or other cables, at the connection point between any such cable system and a raceway system and at each outlet and switch point for concealed knob-and-tube wiring.

-Exception No. 1: As permitted by Section 336-16 for insulated outlet devices supplied by nonmetallic-sheathed cable.

-Exception No. 4: Where cables enter or exit from conduit or tubing which is used to provide cable support or protection against physical damage.
-A fitting shall be provided on the end(s) of the conduit or tubing, to protect the wires or cables from abrasion.

-Exception No. 5: A wiring device with integral enclosure identified for the use having brackets that securely fasten the device to walls or ceilings of conventional on-site frame construction for use with nonmetallic-sheathed cable shall be permitted without a separate box.

-(FPN): See Sections 336-15, Exception No. 2; 545-10; 550-8(j); and 551-14(e), Exception No. 1 in the NEC.

-Exception No. 7: A conduit body shall be permitted in lieu of a box where installed to comply with Section 370-6(c) and Section 370-18.

-Exception No. 8: Where a device identified and listed as suitable for installation without a box is used with a closed-loop power distribution system.
+- Exception No. 2: As permitted in Section 410-31 where a fixture is used as a raceway. - (b) Box Only.
+A box shall be installed at each conductor splice connection point, outlet, switch point, junction point, or pull point for the connection of Type AC cable, Type MC cable, mineral-insulated, metal-sheathed cable, nonmetallic-sheathed cable, or other cables, at the connection point between any such cable system and a raceway system and at each outlet and switch point for concealed knob-and-tube wiring. - Exception No. 1: Where cables enter or exit from conduit or tubing which is used to provide cable support or protection against physical damage.
+A fitting shall be provided on the end(s) of the conduit or tubing, to protect the wires or cables from abrasion. - Exception No. 2: As permitted by Section 336-16 for insulated outlet devices supplied by nonmetallic-sheathed cable. - Exception No. 5: A wiring device with integral enclosure identified for the use having brackets that securely fasten the device to walls or ceilings of conventional on-site frame construction for use with nonmetallic-sheathed cable shall be permitted without a separate box. - (FPN): See Sections 336-15, Exception No. 2; 545-10; 550-10(j); and 551-47(e), Exception No. 1 in the NEC. - Exception No. 7: A conduit body shall be permitted in lieu of a box where installed to comply with Section 370-6(c) and Section 370-18. - Exception No. 8: Where a device identified and listed as suitable for installation without a box is used with a closed-loop power distribution system. - (c) Fittings and Connectors.
+Fittings and connectors shall be used only with the specific wiring methods for which they are designed and listed. - 300-17.

-300-17.
 Number and Size of Conductors in Raceway.
-The number and size of conductors in any raceway shall not be more than will permit dissipation of the heat and ready installation or withdrawal of the conductors without damage to the conductors or to their insulation.

-(FPN): See the following sections of this Code: electrical nonmetallic tubing, 331-6; conduit, 345-7 and 346-6; electrical metallic tubing, 348-6; rigid nonmetallic conduit, 347-11; flexible metallic tubing, 349-12; flexible metal conduit, 350-3; liquidtight flexible metal conduit, 351-6; liquidtight nonmetallic flexible conduit, 351-25; Class 1, Class 2, and Class 3 circuits, Article 725 in the NEC; and fire protective signaling circuits, Article 760 in the NEC.
+The number and size of conductors in any raceway shall not be more than will permit dissipation of the heat and ready installation or withdrawal of the conductors without damage to the conductors or to their insulation. - (FPN): See the following sections of this Code: electrical nonmetallic tubing, 331-6; conduit, 345-7 and 346-6; electrical metallic tubing, 348-6; rigid nonmetallic conduit, 347-11; flexible metallic tubing, 349-12; flexible metal conduit, 350-3; liquidtight flexible metal conduit, 351-6; liquidtight nonmetallic flexible conduit, 351-25; Class 1, Class 2, and Class 3 circuits, Article 725 in the NEC; and fire protective signaling circuits, Article 760 in the NEC. - 300-18.
+Raceway Installations.
+Raceways shall be installed complete between outlet, junction or splicing points prior to the installation of conductors. - Exception No. 1: Exposed raceways having a removable cover. - Exception No. 2: Where required to facilitate the installation of utilization equipment. - Exception No. 3: Prewired assemblies in accordance with Articles 349 and 350.